remaruru/WASHNET-Others/RENDER_SETUP_GUIDE.md

 - ✅ GitHub repository is pushed (your code is on GitHub)
 - ✅ Render account (sign up at https://render.com - it's free!)

+## ⚠️ Important Note About Render Shell

+**Render does NOT support SSH access.** Instead, Render provides a web-based shell interface that you access through your browser.
+When you need to run commands (like migrations), you'll use:
+- **Shell tab** in your service dashboard
+- Click **"Connect"** or **"Open Shell"** button
+- A web terminal opens in your browser
+- This is fully functional for running commands like `php artisan migrate`

+This is different from services like Railway or Heroku that might support SSH.
+Render's web shell is sufficient for all deployment tasks.

 ---

 ## 🚀 Step 1: Create Render Account & Project